CodeBrakes/Phantom/README.md

 # Three-layered-linux-secure-shells-based-on-Cisco-IOS-structure
 This secure shell is based on cisco IOS philosophy.
 There are three layers each layer is connected to each other and execute a set of restricted linux commands.
 Shell 1 executes simple user commands.
 Shell 2 executes privileged linux commands.
 Shell 3 executes admin commands.
-There is full docmentation inside the .zip file about the commands that each secure shell executes.
+There is full documentation inside the .zip file about the commands that each secure shell executes.

 Instructions